Gold for teenage stars McIntosh, Popovici at swimming worlds - WHIZ News

 They still have some way to go to match Katie Ledecky, who claimed her 18th gold at a worlds by helping the United States win the women’s 4×200 freestyle.
 The 25-year-old Ledecky now has 21 medals, extending her record for the most among female swimmers in the competition.

 Popovici won the men‘s 100 freestyle to add to the 200 freestyle he won on Monday.
-He is just the second man to achieve the double at a worlds, after Jim Montgomery of the United States in 1973.
+He is just the second man to achieve the double at a worlds, after American swimmer Jim Montgomery in 1973, and he’s the first Romanian swimmer to win two golds at a worlds.

+“The airport is going to be chaotic but I am ready for it,” Popovici said of his return to Bucharest.
+“For Romania it means a lot and I love the feelings, even though I cannot explain it really well, I am very happy.”

-The 15-year-old McIntosh clocked 2:05.20 – a world junior record – in the 200 butterfly to pip the three Olympic medallists to the title.
+The 15-year-old McIntosh clocked 2:05.20 – a world junior record – in the 200 butterfly to pip the three Olympic medalists to the title.

 Popovici, who set a world junior record of 47.13 in qualifying for the 100, had to fight hard to edge France’s Maxime Grousset by 0.06 seconds in the final with a time of 47.58.